Florida Balm

 Parking

-There are only two small parking lots anywhere near Blowing Rocks.
+There are only two small parking lots anywhere near the Blowing Rocks Beach access.
 One parking lot has about 20 spots available.
 Then, across the street at the Educational Center there’s another approximate 20 spots.
 These lots get filled up fast.
 If you plan to visit, go early or late and be patient!

 Blowing Rocks Preserve front signage